This post is part of The Euthymia Train, a series documenting my experiences with depression and anxiety.

 A) This was The Song.
 This was the song I had always known, that pre-dated me, that underpinned all life.
 It was the most important, most ecstatic song ever devised, and

 B) It was about to begin.
 Where “It” was something unbelievably huge.
-Something bigger than my existence to that moment.
+Something bigger than my life.
 All my life to that moment was like the opening act, the appetizer, a small little thing.
 The song told me The Main Event was about to happen.
 I felt this with the most rock-solid certainty.
 This.
 Is.
 It.

-As the music looped I saw a gorgeous visual, a green and white stripe extending across my visual field, which began to swirl like latte art.
+As the music looped I saw a gorgeous visual, a green and yellow stripe extending across my visual field, which began to swirl like latte art.

 And then I merged with the looping music and the swirling visual and The Swirl began.
 I recall tumbling ecstatically with this swirling existence, the Washing Machine that Begat the Universe.
 There was nothing else, no ground to stand on, I was hurtling through the ether.
 I felt feelings I had never felt before: Oh-god-holy-shit ecstasy.
 A terrifyingly vast awe, like I was seeing all of the Universe at once, something too big for me to behold.
 A feeling of revelation, like I had stumbled upon the answer to everything.